cedev935/web-browser-extension/README.md

 ### ⚠️ MANIFEST UPDATE WARNING

-Please be very careful when updating Manifest fields values like adding an entry in `permissions` or in `content_scripts.matches`, it may impact users by disabling the extension and requiring to accept new authorizations.
-It's already happened twice by mistake for this extension.
+Please be very careful while updating the values of the manifest fields such as adding a new entry in `permissions` or in `content_scripts.matches`.
+It may impact our users by disabling the extension and requiring them to accept new authorizations.
+It already occurred twice by mistake for this extension.